roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-06 ****** byStoryTeller07© Annie silently gasped at the prospect of having to serve these high school eighteen year olds.
+Annie silently gasped at the prospect of having to serve these high school eighteen year olds.
 Like everyone else, she had worked out they had clubbed together to raise the money.
 She was hardly older than them, but at her age a year meant a lot.
 Even if they kept to the rules, it would be highly embarrassing to take orders from them, especially as they weren't in her social league.
 She looked imploringly at the family friend, as the countdown started.

  'Going once, going to the noisy guys, twice.'